-- Thickness: The thickness of the lines that are drawn.
+Thickness: The thickness of the lines that are drawn.
 If the value is 0, the thickness of each line can be set individually in the pen dialog of each line.
+Otherwise this value overrides the individual values and can be used to quickly change all lines.

+Guideline Pen: The style used to draw the guidelines, i.e. the lines drawn at specific intervals.

+Ignore Marking Splits Normally, if the line graph displays a split marking, each split is shown in the display, and the graph is discontinuous at the split position.
+If this option is enabled, the graph display will ignore the splits and display the data as if it was continuous.
+This option can be useful if you use a Value Search to filter out recurring data rows that are not relevant for the line graph.
+Be aware that enabling this option while displaying a split marking with large discontinuities can lead to incorrect impressions of the base data.

-Otherwise this value overrides the individual values and can be used to quickly change all lines. - Guideline Pen: The style used to draw the guidelines, i.e. the lines drawn at specific intervals. - Autocompute Value Range: Automatically compute minimum, maximum and linespacing.
-This will ensure that the entire value range of the graph is visible. - Value Range: Determines the range of values that is displayed.
+Autocompute Value Range: Automatically compute minimum, maximum and linespacing.
+This will ensure that the entire value range of the graph is visible.

+Value Range: Determines the range of values that is displayed.
 Disable Autocompute Value Range to enable these settings.
 This can be useful if you want to take a more detailed look at a specific value range, and the minimum / maximum values of the entire graph need not necessarily be visible.
-The value range consists of the following parameters: - Minimum: The smallest value that is displayed.
-Values smaller than this minimum are cropped. - Maximum: The largest value that is displayed.
-Values larger than this maximum are cropped. - Guideline Spacing: The distance between two guidelines.
+The value range consists of the following parameters:

+Minimum: The smallest value that is displayed.
+Values smaller than this minimum are cropped.

+Maximum: The largest value that is displayed.
+Values larger than this maximum are cropped.

+Guideline Spacing: The distance between two guidelines.
 This value is restricted by the Maximum and Minimum settings, because not too many guidelines can be drawn at once.